Jassu123/movie-api/README.md

-In this example I have used H2 as in memory database and rest web services are exposed via Swagger-UI.
+In this example I have used H2 as in memory database and rest web services are exposed Postman .
 Project can be executed as follows:

 mvn clean
 mvn install